Select your course options:

 Facilities and specialist equipment

-• Simulated modern Moot Court
+• Modern Moot Court

 • Leading legal research databases used by professionals, including LexisNexis, Westlaw and HeinOnline

-• Law Trove, an online platform giving students access to the wealth of legal educational materials published by Oxford University Press
+• Oxford Law Trove, an online platform giving students access to the wealth of legal educational materials published by Oxford University Press

 Industry links